 Don’t Be To Hard On Yourself At The Start, But You Must Start.

 Start easy, build on easy success habits one at a time, train your Fight response, and know why these habits help you ultimately.

-If you start too hard, you will squelch your motivational spark and you may not consider trying the habit again because in your ‘reality’ it was hard.
+If you start too hard, you will squelch your motivational spark and you may not even consider trying the habit again because in your ‘reality’ it was hard.

 Remember to feel fulfilled completing your habitual tasks.